 Virtual Machine Disk Format (VMDK) files tend to be large--as big as 2TB--and are thus characterized by large block I/O patterns, explains Patrick Lin, VMware's technical director of product management.
 There are also smaller files associated with a virtual machine (VM) that describe its configuration and state, he says.
 Therefore, VMFS has been equipped with adaptive block-sizing capabilities to better meet the I/O needs of the various files in its jurisdiction.

-VMFS volumes are now more flexible and can be shared among 32 ESX hosts, says Lin, while distributed journaling capabilities allow for the
+VMFS volumes are now more flexible and can be shared among 32 ESX hosts, says Lin, while distributed journaling capabilities allow for the quick recovery of a VM in the case of a server failure.

 But the real showstopper enhancement, according to Lin, is the way VI3 now supports the dynamic expansion of virtual disks, the volumes that contain the VM.
 "Before, you would have to power down the VM," says Lin.
 At VMworld last fall, the announcement of this feature "got a round of applause from the audience," he notes.